 Section 5 analyses three main components of the reporting framework (institutions, instruments and information) from a policy perspective.
 The goal of this analysis is to examine the operational strengths and weaknesses of the current framework.
-The analysis produced the following eleven key findings:
+The analysis produced the following 12 findings:

-- i.
-Institutions remain consistent, stable and proactive (but there is no overall stewardship or leadership). - ii.
-The legislation has some built-in flexibility (but ministerial approval is required). - iii.
-The external reporting framework is fragmented, inconsistent and outdated. - iv.
-There is no standardised definition or purpose of an annual report. - v.
-Access to public sector annual reports is problematic. - vi.
-Access to private sector annual reports is problematic. - vii.
-User demands for reporting disclosures exceed information currently supplied by preparers. - viii.
-Information collected by institutions is not always aligned or checked for completeness. - ix.
-The Companies Register could be better used as a key location for company information. - x.
-Assurance mechanisms in New Zealand are not sufficient for today's purposes.
+- 1. Institutions remain consistent, stable and proactive, but there is no overall stewardship or leadership. - 2.
+The legislation has some built-in flexibility, but ministerial approval is required. - 3.
+Standards for social enterprises is an emerging standards gap - 4.
+The content of Statement of Cash Flow requires more attention - 5.
+Political donations require attention. - 6.
+No standardised definition or purpose of annual report. - 7.
+User demands for reporting disclosures exceed information supplied by preparers. - 8.
+The Companies Register could be better used as a key location for company information. - 9.
+Access to public sector annual reports is problematic. - 10.
+Access to private sector annual reports is problematic. - 11.
+Information collected by institutions is not always aligned or checked for completeness. - 12.
+Assurance mechanisms are not fit for current purposes.